Equipping students for a better tomorrow

-Several years ago, professor and ECU alumnus Dr. Keith Holmes recognized a great need of the Department of Chemistry.
+Several years ago, professor and ECU alumnus Dr. Keith Holmes recognized a great need of the

 “We had this beautiful facility, the Science and Technology Building, but the equipment was old,” he said.
 “We are doing our best job to educate students, and we want everyone to get the best education in the lab that they can.
 However, we need new lab equipment to accomplish this.”